 Filled with history, quaint little streets, and buzzing cafés, the captivating city of Verona is definitely worth spending at least one day.
-Surrounded by cypress-covered hills, the Italian city became the symbol of love thanks to Shakespeare’s tale of Romeo & Juliet.
-This city of romance has way more to offer than just Juliet’s balcony and the tragic love story though.
+Surrounded by cypress-covered hills, this Italian city became the symbol of love thanks to Shakespeare’s tale of Romeo & Juliet.
+The city of romance has way more to offer than just Juliet’s balcony and their tragic love story.
 While most tourists would only spend one day in Verona on a trip from Venice or Milan, you surely can take more time wandering around here.
 This place is just filled with photogenic historic buildings on every corner you turn and comes with an extraordinary panoramic viewpoint.
 To top it off, you can even attend an open-air opera at the Arena during summer.
 Aside from the many stunning architectural treasures, Verona is also the place to feast on delightful dishes and shop in local boutiques in hidden alleyways.

 Looking to spend one day or more in the charming city of Verona?
 In this travel guide, we will not only take you along all the best things to do but also some tasty places to try out local dishes and of course to have Italian coffee or Aperitivo.
 Lastly, we packed some useful & practical travel tips to make your trip go smoothly.
 Read on to get the most out of your one day in Verona.